AntonJijo/antonjijo/README.md

 **HCLTech — Intern**

-- Enterprise technical support exposure
+- Exposure to enterprise IT environments and operational workflows
-- Incident handling and ticket triage
+- Understanding of system reliability, infrastructure, and service continuity
-- Understanding SLA-based workflows
+- Hands-on experience with enterprise tools and process-driven environments
-- Exposure to ITSM processes and enterprise tooling
+- Observed and contributed to real-world problem identification and resolution
-- Hands-on experience with real-world IT operations and system reliability
+- Gained practical insight into how large-scale systems are monitored and maintained

 ---